 What to Do AFTER Mini Habits Change Your Life

-My books teach people how to form habits, but they don’t say much about what to do after mini habits change your life.
+My books teach people how to form habits, but they don’t say much about what to do after that happens.

 It’s a strange place to be.
 You’ve struggled for years to do certain things, and suddenly, these once-elusive behaviors are second nature.
 It feels great, but what do you do next?